Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG (Alexander): The standard windows are spawn in the language of the OS, not the one selected in the application.
 - BUG (Didier): UNFIXABLE, linked with windows propeties.
 In "general information" the choice of date is made in the language of Windows, not the language selected for the application.
 - BUG (Alban): The content of the combobox for the key CTRL, ALT and SHIFT is not localized (because added in code).
-- BUG (Alban): Shortcut conflict between the standard shortcut and the customizable shortcuts
+- BUG (Patrick): Sometimes the return character is displayed with a square when the text is edited in the edit window.

 Bug fixed in 1.4.0.0:
 - NEW FEATURE (Alban): Custom mouse cursors.